vojtechhabarta/typescript-generator/README.md

 REST frameworks
 ---------------
 Typescript-generator can generate not only TypeScript declarations for JSON Java classes but it can also generate client classes for REST services.
-Supported REST frameworks are JAXR-RS and Spring.
+Supported REST frameworks are JAX-RS and Spring.
 Client for JAX-RS service can be generated using `generateJaxrsApplicationClient` parameter, client for Spring service can be generated using `generateSpringApplicationClient`.
 Since Spring support is in separate module it is needed to add this module to typescript-generator dependencies.
 Here is example for Maven:
 ``` xml
 <plugin>
     <groupId>cz.habarta.typescript-generator</groupId>